 We finally cut the cord on cable.
 My fiancé and I decided to cancel it about two months ago, and there’s very little that we miss.
 Initially, we did it to save money, but we’ve learned a few unexpected things along the way.

 Take the time to examine your situation

 It started as a budgeting exercise — a way to place value on the things we spent money on and see if there were things we could cut.
 There’s a practical reason for this.
 We’re getting married this fall, and with the merging of finances at hand, we decided to take a hard look at what we spend.

 For several months, we loosely monitored how much cable TV we watched … and it turns out it wasn’t as much as we thought.
 Occasionally we’d watch the news, some weather, definitely live sporting events.
-We knew it probably wasn’t worth what we paid for it (over $100 a month), but like the jeans you can’t fit in right now but can’t seem to donate, we held on to it.
+We knew it probably wasn’t worth what we paid for it (over $100/mo.), but like the jeans you can’t fit in right now but can’t seem to donate, we held on to it.